Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which neighborhoods will see the highest price growth in Palma de Mallorca in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Palma de Mallorca are Llevant and La Soledat, Rafal and Son Forteza, and Es Forti and Son Cotoner and Son Dameto.
+As of early 2026, the neighborhoods most likely to lead price growth in Palma de Mallorca during the year are Llevant / La Soledat, Rafal / Son Forteza, and Es Forti / Son Cotoner / Son Dameto, all of which carry strong momentum from 2025 into 2026.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Palma de Mallorca.